felixlu07/erpnext_rdss/wiki_page/docs/Alexander_Disease.md

 - Estimated prevalence: Less than 1 in 1,000,000 individuals
 - Can occur in all ethnic groups
 - Most cases diagnosed in infancy or early childhood
+- Highest incidence in first two years of life

 ### Disorders with Similar Symptoms
 - Canavan Disease